 Welcome to a special section of our website specifically for PA students.
-PAEA offers a variety of information, resources, and tools to support future PAs, including study tools for certification, fellowships, the annual PAEA Student Writing Competition, and the Pi Alpha National Honor Society for Physician Assistants.
+PAEA offers a variety of information, resources, and tools to support future PAs, including study tools for certification, fellowships, the annual PAEA Student Writing Competition, and the Pi Alpha National Honor Society for PAs.

 PAEA fellowships offer PA students an invaluable opportunity to engage at the national level on issues around education and health care policy, allowing them to develop leadership skills and gain experience that they will take with them into their professional careers.